 I love snorkelling and scuba diving; it brings me a feeling of serenity.
 So I really do not want to worry about my keys when I’m in the water.
 I guess it’s the same when you’re surfing.
 I’m grateful we found an easy solution to keep our car key safe when we’re scuba diving and snorkelling.

 Solutions I’ve tried to keep my car keys safe when I’m in the water

 If you’re going on a tour, they may accept that you leave your keys at their office.
 This can work if you trust them in putting your key somewhere safe.
 I wouldn’t do it everywhere.

 Sometimes, they offer to take them on the boat with you.
 In that case, I highly recommend putting them in a dry bag* just in case.
 But there’s still a risk of losing them if they get dropped or if someone grabs the wrong bag.

 I’ve tried a few ways to keep my keys safe while snorkelling and scuba diving.

 Thieves are increasingly aware of the tricks to hide keys.
-So hiding them onshore, even when scuba diving in Australia, one of the safest countries out there, is not an option for me.
-The RACQ even urged Australians to be careful with their keys when they’re at the beach.
+So hiding them onshore, even when scuba diving in Australia, one of the safest countries I know, is not an option for me.
+The RACQ even urged Australians to be careful with their keys when they’re at the beach or surfing.

-The key lock works perfectly for us.
-We both know the code to be able to access the car easily and we cannot lose it.
+The key lock* works perfectly for us to hide our keys at the beach.
+We both know the code to be able to access the car easily, and we cannot lose it.
 We attach it to our suspension spring in the car wheel.
 It’s both hidden and secure.
-Check it out on Amazon*.

 There are a couple of things to consider when you’re looking at buying a key lock to keep your keys safe when you go in the water.